ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ## Executive Circuitry

-Finally, the brain's *executive circuitry*, which mostly consists of the prefrontal cortex (but also parietal cortex), is what allows us to think, plan, solve problems, imagine the future, manage our emotions and impulses, remember our highest values and goals, and make thoughtful decisions.
+Finally, the brain's *executive circuitry*, which mostly consists of the prefrontal cortex, is what allows us to think, plan, solve problems, imagine the future, manage our emotions and impulses, remember our highest values and goals, and make thoughtful decisions.

-The executive circuitry also allows us to direct our attention where we choose, rather than where it's automatically pulled by internal feelings, thoughts and images, or by external sights, sounds and other stimuli.
+The executive circuitry also allows us to direct our attention where we choose, based on our goals and plans – rather than where it's automatically pulled by internal feelings, thoughts and images, or by external sights, sounds and other stimuli.

-The these are all known as 'executive functions,' which is why this circuitry is referred to as the executive circuitry.
-And this may be a circuitry you've already heard about.
+These are all known as 'executive functions,' which is why this circuitry is referred to as the executive circuitry.

-The executive circuitry is connected to the other key circuitries described above, and can play big roles in emotional experience and behavior, and especially in relationships.
+This circuitry is connected to the other key circuitries described above, and it can play big roles in emotional experience and behavior, and especially in relationships.

 ![](/uploads/versions/executive_circuitry---x----400-330x---.jpg)